XionVolt/Ai-Ml/Terminologies/Math/linear_algebra/Vectors_and_matrices/determinant.md

 ## What if determinant = 0 ?
 It means that the linear transformation squishes the area by 0 , if its then the transformation associated with that matrix squishes everything into smaller dimension .

+Note : If two column vectors in a 2×2 matrix are collinear, they lie along the same line, meaning they span only 1D space instead of 2D.
+In that case also determinant is 0 .
+Means transformation squishes everything into lower dimension (1D space here) .
+Since one dimension is lost, every transformed vector gets squashed onto a single line (1D instead of 2D).
+- Bascially what we wanna say above,If a transformation matrix has linearly dependent columns, its determinant is zero.

+And this thing apply to any dimension .
+If you not understand this at once try to Visualize it .

 ## Invert orientation of space ?
 [See this video clip to understand](https://youtu.be/Ip3X9LOh2dk?si=_W2_ZuLslYlHyBng&t=230)